 Structuring deals is much more of an art than a science.
 We ask management to contribute a portion of their proceeds into the new deal on the same terms as our investment.
 In addition, we award stock options to the management team when certain objectives are met.
 It is important to note that RLJ finances deals with a conservative level of debt in order to maximize the growth of your business.

-We have successfully grown every company in our portfolio, current and exited.
-Aside from this, we have a unique advantage with Mr. Johnson as the head of our firm.
+We have a unique advantage with Robert L. Johnson as the head of our firm.
 We are able to leverage his relationships and Clevel access to help open doors within Fortune 500 companies for our portfolio companies.
 This helps in both gaining new customers as well as making your current relationships deeper and stronger.

 Selling your business to a private equity firm offers a great opportunity to continue to grow your business and get a second bite at the apple.